webflo/drupal-core/README.md

 Drupal /Core
 ============

-This is a git subtree split of Drupal 8's /core directory.
+This is a git subtree split of Drupal 8's `core` directory.

 How?
 ----